aksel-blaise/garymorph/analysis/landmarking-protocol.md

 of highest curvature at the junction of the shoulder and base.
-The final landmark (LM6) is placed by calculating the linear distance between LM4 and LM5, projecting a reference point equidistant between the landmarks, and using that point to place the reference plane that splits the spline at the location of LM6 (centre base).
+The final landmark (LM6) is placed by calculating the linear distance between LM4 and LM5, projecting a reference point equidistant between the landmarks, and using that point to place the reference plane that then splits the spline at the location of LM6 (centre base).

 #### Spline split at location of LM1 (tip/proximal point)